lex0c/encryptor/Docs/Contribute.md

 ## Unit Testing

-> All pull requests must be accompanied by passing unit tests and complete code coverage.
-The Slim Framework uses phpunit for testing.
+> All pull requests must be accompanied by passing unit tests and complete code coverage. uses phpunit for testing.

 [Learn about PHPUnit](https://github.com/sebastianbergmann/phpunit/)